This is an outdated version: see this post about stainless steel shims

 https://goo.gl/photos/LeXKs8GUP7QhdbfG7

-Or from my own website stainless or steel at a discount.
+From my own website carries stainless steel sets at a discount.